Designing an AR-first mobile experience for forest data collection.

 The Challenge

-Forestry data collection is repetitive and physically demanding.
-A single day can involve measuring hundreds of trees in dense forests with poor lighting, uneven terrain, and little to no connectivity.
+Forestry data collection is physically demanding and highly repetitive.
+A single field session can involve measuring hundreds of trees in dense forests with poor lighting, uneven terrain, and little or no connectivity.

-Digital tools only succeed if they reduce effort compared to manual methods.
-If a tool slows foresters down or fails under real conditions, it won’t be adopted.
+Digital tools only provide value if they reduce effort compared to existing methods.
+If a workflow is slower than a tape measure or fails in real-world conditions, adoption quickly breaks down.

-How do we design a digital tool that outperforms manual methods in real forests, not just ideal conditions?
+How do we create a digital tool that outperforms traditional forestry tools in real forest conditions, not just controlled environments?

 Workshops